boi4/libpfasst-doc/content/open-mpi/_index.md

 A proof of concept, loop-based MPI Fortran application is available for testing the API [here](https://gitlab.inria.fr/dynres/dyn-procs/test_applications/-/blob/fortran-support/examples/dyn_mpi_sessions_v2a.f90).
 It behaves similar to the C examples in the same project.

-If you followed the quickguide linked above, the `test_applications` folder should already be avilable in your docker cluster.
+If you followed the quickguide linked above, the `test_applications` folder should already be available in your docker cluster.
 Make sure that you have started the docker cluster and entered the environment using the `./mpiuser-drop-in.sh` script.

 Then run the following commands: